[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 The Avant Pride P3 has some of the softest silicone I’ve felt in a long time.
 Its texture is so delightfully velvety that I’ve been absentmindedly stroking my hand over it in between typing up this review.
 It has a medium density with a little squish, plenty of flex, and a very slight curve.
 In other words, it’s comfortable to use and easy to position in the way that works for your body.

-I like that the suction cup is quite wide, relative to the diameter of the toy.
+I like that the suction cup is quite wide, relative to the small diameter of the dildo.
 This makes it stick down really firmly to any flat surface, and also makes it easy to use with my favourite strap-on harness without it slipping out or coming loose.

 Anything I Didn’t Like?